 “Product engagement?
-WTF is that?!?!?”– asks the software sales veteran.
+WTF is that?!?!?”– The software sales veteran

 The SaaS business model has long challenged the need for the traditional software salesperson.
 The SaaS model — and more recently the push toward Product-Led Growth with its free trial and frictionless upgrade path — has called for the death of sales.